YanivP/kuberfest/README.md

 ## Intro

 Kuberfest lets you easily run a local Kubernetes environment, test your deployment in Minikube, and export it as a YAML for a production Kubernetes cluster deployment.
+It's designed to bridge the gap between Developers and Devops.

 The framework attempts to solve the following real world problems through automation:
 1. Differences between dev and production environments are a source for bugs.